 John W. Gardner challenged all White House Fellows to commit to a lifetime of public service: to return to their communities after their Fellowship year and become agents of change and renewal, and to work to strengthen the White House Fellows Program.
 Bill Drummond has met John Gardner’s challenge.
 By any measure, Bill has lived all the values of the White House Fellows program.
 His life is one of great personal and professional achievement, leadership, and selfless service to community and country.

-Drummond was selected by his peers on the Berkeley faculty to serve as Chair of the Academic Senate for two consecutive terms.
-He is the only person in the history of UC Berkeley to have had that distinction.
+Drummond was selected by his peers on the Berkeley faculty to serve as Chair of the Academic Senate for two consecutive terms, 2006-7 and 2007-8.
+He is the only person in the history of UC Berkeley to have completed two consecutive terms.

 Besides prison policy, his research interest lies in incorporating stress-reduction techniques into journalism education.
 He holds a bachelor’s degree from the University of California, Berkeley and a master’s degree from the Columbia University Graduate School of Journalism.
 He is a certified massage therapist and holds a private pilot’s license with an instrument rating.